thosgood/this-weeks-finds/markdown/101-151/week133.md

 these representations!
 Note first that the generator of Z/2 acts as multiplication by 1 on the isospin singlets and -1 on the isospin doublets.
-Similarly, the generator of Z/3 acts as multiplication by 1 on the leptons and exp(2 π i / 3) on the quarks.
+Similarly, the generator of Z/3 acts as multiplication by 1 on the leptons and exp(2 \pi i / 3) on the quarks.
 Thus everything in Z/2 x Z/3 acts as multiplication by some sixth root of unity.
 So to find elements of U(1) x Z/2 x Z/3 that act trivially, we only need to consider guys in U(1) that are sixth roots of unity.